-Include a study abroad experience in your academic program!
-Students from WSU have studied in Latin America, Europe and many other places through the WSU Study Abroad Program.
+Include a study abroad experience in your academic journey!
+Students from WSU have studied on all seven continents through the WSU Study Abroad Program.

 The SRC works closely with Pullman-based Global Learning advisors to assist you with this enriching educational experience.